trevorgrayson/strut/README.md

 ### Spec Aggregation as a Service

-By setting up a web service locally, you can use a web browser, curl, Postman, or any other HTTP client to hit your local webservice, and accumlate a specification.
-The can be saved to a file for reusability.
+By setting up a web service locally, you can use a web browser, curl, Postman, or any other HTTP client to hit your local webservice, and accumulate a specification.
+This can be saved to a `.http` formatted file for reusability.

-## Project
+## Project Life Cycle

 ### Testing the Project